nhsengland/data-viz-community-of-practice/docs/dashboard_design/filters.md

 ### Filters in context
-- If any filters are only applicable for a certain vizualisation then those filters should be placed within its card layout, as shown below.
+- If any filters are only applicable for a certain visualisation then those filters should be placed within its card layout, as shown below.

 ![Filters in context](images/table_filter.png){ data-title="Filters in context" data-description=".custom-desc1" data-caption-position="left" data-gallery="filters"}
 <div class="glightbox-desc custom-desc6.5">